 How Global Patent Search Helps You Navigate Fitness Tracker Innovation?

 Working on a new wearable?
 Updating a fitness app?
-Exploring sensor tech?You need to know what’s already been patented and by whom.
+Exploring sensor tech?
+You need to know what’s already been patented and by whom.

 Global Patent Search (GPS) makes it simple to:

-- Search fitness tracking patents using plain English like “wristband that measures heart rate and syncs to phone”.
+- Search existing fitness tracking patents using plain English like “wristband that measures heart rate and syncs to phone”.

 - Find prior art for fitness sensors, data algorithms, or wearable designs.